-The discount rate used to measure the total pension liability was 7.00% in 2017 and 7.25% in 2016.
+The discount rate used to measure the total pension liability was 7.00% in 2018 and 2017.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and the employers will be made at the current contribution rate as set out in state statute.
 Based on those assumptions, OPERS' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The discount rate determined does not use a municipal bond rate.